sph-mn/listlearner/readme.md

 compared to spaced repetition flashcard software, with listlearner it is always possible to move freely between all questions and do immediate repeated reviews.

-make backups of your csv files before using the app.
+make backups of your files before using the app.

 # example file content
 ~~~